kuanb/peartree/CONTRIBUTING.rst

 Contributing
 ============

-Thanks for your interest in Peartree!
+Thanks for your interest in peartree!
 Contributions are always welcome.

 Bug Reports
 ~~~~~~~~~~~